scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 *description* file is either initialized or modified.
 This is a simple dictionary-of-dictionaries JSON file which stores the environment of the system and the state of the code when each flmake command is run.
-This metadata includes the version information of both the FLASH main line and project repositories.
+This metadata includes the version information of both the FLASH mainline and project repositories.
 However, it also may include all local modifications since the last commit.
 A patch is automatically generated using standard posix utilities and stored directly in the description.